NOTE: This webpage is deliberately NOT shown on the menu system.

 In general, men have bigger noses than women, because women have been oppressed for longer, their egos held in check.
 Many women who have been rising to the top, do have enlarged noses.
 There are also many women who are considered "hot and attractive" that have elongated noses - just type in the names of famous living fashion models and see for yourself - like Gisele.
 And speaking of women, where else did the stereotypical witch nose come from?
 Again, beauty is in the eye of the beholder - see Hugh Jackman on People Magazine's Cover for Most Sexist Man Alive.
 Really?
 People who are less honest can "do positive" things or be "nice and generous to you and others" -- but their darkness contributes to our overall darkness, nevermind just the people close to them.
 It could be affecting someone influential and causing them to do dark things.
 Since we all have pride, we all contribute to the darkness of the world - until we learn how to purge it - rapidly.

-To often be "successful" and/or "normal" in our world (= age of man) today and in the past, pride has been required - implicitly or explicitly.
+To often be "successful" and/or "normal" in our world (= age of man) today and in the past, many think pride is required - implicitly or explicitly.
 Or to help us not feel bad about ourselves - lying to our inner core.
 Telling lies to get ahead or to maintain a certain image.
-To have a successful or materially rich life. --> To have a 'successful' soul - that is another story.
+To have a successful or materially rich life. --> To have a 'successful' soul at peace, and longer lasting mental and physical health - that is another story.
 (Incidentally, Steve Jobs believed in past lives and a soul - what do you think he would say to himself in this life from his future life, if he could - but maybe reincarnation isn't true, after all, Steve Jobs has had an elongated nose for much of his life - what do you think?
 If it is true, where do you think liars and dishonest people get reincarnated?
-Learn more in the Price of Lying topic.
 Could it be --> countries which score low on honesty!??
 Do you know the names of the fastest growing and/or most populous countries in our world?
 Like attracts like....re-in-car-NATION)

 On this page we've identified dishonest people (liars) at the top of industry, 3 / 4 major religions (we'll expose the 4th one - Hinduism soon, as well as many/all other minor religions), "science," those who believe in just evolution, military, social life, and politics, throughout history - just by looking at the nose.
 Thought leaders.